juanha2/HollowFaith/README.md

 - Only blit current Camera Tiles

 ### 2nd Pack Innovations:
-- Throw a rock with parabolic path
+- Extra feature: Throw a rock with parabolic path
 - Skills with cooldown (Rock)
 - Checkpoint autosave
 - Spatial Audio
+- Land Enemies Jump when they detect the floor has end with Pathfinding

 ## Member contributions